CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/04AzureFunction.md

 1. Select **.NET 6**.

     ![](images/L04/vscode26.png)
-10. Select any location form the list.
+10. Select any location form the list and wait for the Function App to be deployed.

     ![](images/L04/vscode27.png)